not-an-aardvark/lucky-commit/README.md

     $ cargo build --release
     ```

-    This will create the `lucky_commit` binary in the `target/release` directory.
+    This will create the `lucky_commit` binary (`lucky_commit.exe` on Windows) in the `target/release` directory.
 You can move this to wherever you want, or set up an alias for it.

 To install an older version, see the instructions in the `README.md` file on the corresponding branch: